Sustainability, Energy & the Environment

-The Sustainability, Energy, and the Environment ILLC is for honors students of any major.
+The Sustainability, Energy & the Environment ILLC is for students of any major.
 You’re invited to think critically about the myriad approaches to sustainability, energy, and the environment by integrating material from several different disciplines throughout two semesters.
 Humanities Commons courses will share readings and attend events together, and students and faculty in all of the courses will interact and integrate activities.
 The first-year seminar features guest lecturers from across the University and also includes community leaders, giving you the opportunity to explore sustainability, energy, and environmental themes from different points of view and to contribute your own ideas through projects and student-initiated events.
-The SEE ILLC is part of UD’s Sustainability, Energy, and the Environment Initiative.
+The SEE ILLC is part of UD’s Sustainability, Energy & the Environment Initiative.

-Students: Open to honors students unless restricted by major
+Students: Open to all students unless restricted by major.

 ILLC Coordinator: Leanne Jablonski

 ILLC Faculty: Daniel Fouke, Viorel Paslaru, Leanne Jablonski, Laura Eloe

 Shared Courses: PHL 103 (Introduction to Philosophy) & REL 103 (Introduction to Religous and Theological Studies) Fall 2014 semester and an interdisciplinary First-Year Seminar during the Spring 2015 semester.

 - Teach-Ins on current environmental issues (e.g. Gulf Oil Spill, Land Stewardship & Energy Use, Tsunami Impacts, Resource Extraction Choices)

 - Guest speakers who are environmental leaders from different majors and programs, including UD students, staff, and faculty, plus Dayton community members and experts such as authors Doug Fine and David Suzuki